daffainfo/ctf-writeup/RITSEC CTF 2023/Echoes/README.md

 > https://echoes-web.challenges.ctf.ritsec.club/

 ## About the Challenge
-We have been given a website that has a functionality print our input
+We were given a website that has a functionality print our input

 ![preview](images/preview.png)